jeromeOlivier/valerie/misc/SCOPE_OF_WORK.md

      1. upon completing a successful transaction
           1. for pdf purchases, receive a download link
           2. for paper transaction, a tracking link
-          3. regardless of the purchase type, user receives an email with purchase details
+          3. regardless of the purchase type, customer receives an email with purchase details
 8. from the footer of each page, users can:
      1. click link to visit Mrs. Gervais's LinkedIn page
      2. click link to read the privacy policy for Mrs. Gervais